CSCfi/jupyterhub-template/github-oauth.md

 ## Creating GitHub OAuth application

 Using the template requires an existing GitHub OAuth application.
+Create a new OAuth application on GitHub in **Settings > Developer settings > OAuth apps > New OAuth App**.

-In the OAuth application, set:
+When creating the OAuth application, set:
 - `homepage URL` as `https://<jupyterhub appliaction name>-<namespace>.rahtiapp.fi`
 - `authorization callback URL` as `https://<jupyterhub application name>-<namespace>.rahtiapp.fi/hub/oauth_callback`

-You need the following details from the OAuth application.
-Make sure you have them when using the template
+You need the following details from the OAuth application in the template.
+Make sure you have them when deploying JupyterHub
 - `client ID`
 - `client secret`
 - `authorization callback URL`